 The security department, in coordination with the Argonne Protective Force contractor, will implement the traffic enforcement policy described here.
 Issues that arise as a result of this enforcement should be conveyed to the security department manager.
 All persons driving on the Argonne site must obey posted signage, wear a seat belt, and have an appropriate and valid driver's license.
-Also, the use of cell phones while driving is prohibited.

 Firearms are prohibited on the Argonne site unless special authorization is provided by the chief operations officer after review by Argonne's security and safety divisions.

 It is the policy of Argonne to establish a smoke-free environment for its workers and visitors.
-The smoking of tobacco products including electonic cigarettes is thus prohibited in all interior space at the Argonne site, except for those rooms or areas of the Guest House and lodging facilities specifically designated for smoking.
+The smoking of tobacco products including electronic cigarettes is thus prohibited in all interior space at the Argonne site, except for those rooms or areas of the Guest House and lodging facilities specifically designated for smoking.
 In addition, smoking is prohibited in any outdoor areas in front of air intake ducts or immediately in front of the main entrance to a building.

 Dial 911 in cases of injury, illness or medical emergency of a non-Argonne employee.
 The Argonne Fire Department will respond and provide transportation to an off-site medical facility.
 If non-Argonne employees enter the Argonne Medical Department with an injury, illness or medical emergency, they will be given minimal treatment, and the medical staff will call the Fire Department for transportation to an off-site medical facility.
 Users are expected to carry their own health insurance for treatment at off-site medical facilities.